diogohonorio/GoldenRaspberryAwards/README.md

 - Set `GoldenRaspberryAwards.Api` as the startup project.
 - Press F5 (or Ctrl+F5) to run.
 - Use the Test Explorer to run the tests.

+## Alternative to run the tests

-- Or open a terminal in the project's root directory and run the command
+- Open a terminal in the project's root directory.
+- Run the command
 ```bash
 dotnet test
 ```